💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 2. Marketing Automation.
 At some point around 2016, Vendasta realized that most agencies suck at selling to local businesses.
 That’s not good for a company that relies on channel partners.
 In response, they built a marketing automation system with tons of out-of-the-box content.
 Don’t expect HubSpot or Mailchimp capabilities; that said, don’t sleep on it either.
 Vendasta’s internal team uses it for all their marketing campaigns, so if it’s good enough for them it’s probably good enough for you.

 3. Sales & Success Center.
 Sales & Success Center is a lightweight CRM that comes included with your Vendasta subscription.
 They developed it when the CEO got sick of paying for Salesforce and thought they could build something better.
 In many ways, they did.
 The downsides?
-Little functionality for sales managers, weak reporting, and few integrations.
-If you’re used to complex CRM integrations, you’ll chuckle.
+Little functionality for sales managers and few integrations.
+If you’re used to complex CRM instances, you’ll chuckle.
 If you’re looking for something simpler than Salesforce at 1/100th the price, it’s great.

 4. Business App.
 Picture an app that you can give to your customers as the single access point for all their software.
 Even better, what if that app allowed clients to browse your products and alerted salespeople when they checked out certain tools?
 That’s Business App.
 It’s a white-label portal to your solutions as well as a store where SMBs can explore everything you sell.
-My only issue is that it’s a web app, NOT a regular app.
+My only issue is that it’s a web app, not a regular app.
 In other words, you don’t download it from the Appstore.
 You access it via browser.
-If that’s not the worst bait and switch since the Atari 2600 version of Donkey Kong, I don’t know what is.

 5. Multilocation.
 One of the hidden gems of Vendasta’s platform is its advanced multilocation functionality.
 This deserves an entire demo on its own.
 If you sell solutions to multilocation businesses and franchises—specifically reputation management, listings management, or social media services—this is something you should look into.